da-dumont/personal-site/content/blog/working-with-me.md

 description: "How I like to work"
 date: 2024-03-16
 ---
+_The following is the same document I send to folks that I work with for them to get to know a little bit about me, my working style, and what I value most._

+_If you don't have your own then now is the perfect time to write one!_

 {% previewimage src="/images/working-with-me.avif" alt="This is what you can expect working with me" /%}